List of Carolina Hurricanes seasons

 President George W. Bush poses for a photo on February 2, 2007, with the Carolina Hurricanes, winners of the 2006 Stanley Cup, in the East Room of the White House.

 The Carolina Hurricanes are a professional ice hockey team based in Raleigh, North Carolina.
-The team is a member of the Metropolitan Division in the Eastern Conference of the NHL.
-This list documents the records and playoff results for all 27 seasons the Carolina Hurricanes have completed in the NHL since their relocation from Hartford, Connecticut, in 1997.
-The Hurricanes franchise was founded in 1971 as the New England Whalers, and played seven seasons in the World Hockey Association.
-The team moved to the National Hockey League in 1979, and changed names to the Hartford Whalers.
+The team is a member of the Metropolitan Division in the Eastern Conference of the National Hockey League (NHL).
+This list documents the records and playoff results for all 28 seasons the Carolina Hurricanes have completed in the NHL since their relocation from Hartford, Connecticut, in 1997.
+The Hurricanes franchise was founded in 1971 as the New England Whalers, and played seven seasons in the World Hockey Association (WHA).
+The team moved to the NHL in 1979, and changed its to the Hartford Whalers.
 The franchise played a total of 18 seasons before moving to North Carolina and changing their names to the Carolina Hurricanes.
-The Hurricanes are the only major pro sports team located in Raleigh.
-They are also the only North Carolina–based major professional sports team to ever win a championship.
+The Hurricanes are the only major professional sports team located in Raleigh.
+They are also the only North Carolina-based major professional sports team to ever win a championship.

-Carolina played its first season in the Northeast Division before moving to the Southeast Division when the NHL realigned in 1998.
-The Hurricanes won one Stanley Cup, in 2005–06, and two Prince of Wales Trophy as Eastern Conference champions: 2001–02 and 2005–06.
-Carolina has finished atop its division six times in its history.
-The Hurricanes have played in over 1,800 games and qualified for the Stanley Cup playoffs ten times.
+Carolina played its first season in the Northeast Division before moving to the Southeast Division when the NHL realigned in 1998–99.
+The Hurricanes won two Stanley Cups in 2005–06 and 2025–26, and three Prince of Wales Trophy as Eastern Conference champions in 2001–02, 2005–06 and 2025–26.
+Carolina has finished atop its division seven times in its history.
+The Hurricanes have played in over 2,200 games and qualified for the Stanley Cup playoffs 13 times.
 The 2021–22 season represented the 25th in North Carolina.